go-nunu/nunu-layout-advanced/README.md

 [简体中文介绍](https://github.com/go-nunu/nunu-layout-advanced/blob/main/README_zh.md)

 Nunu is an application scaffold based on Golang.
 Its name comes from the character Nunu in League of Legends, who is a little boy riding on the shoulder of a snowman.
-Like Nunu, Go-Nunu also stands on the shoulders of giants, and it is composed of various third-party libraries, including gin, gorm, wire, viper, zap, golang-jwt, go-redis, testify, sonyflake, go-survey, cobra, etc. These libraries are very popular in the Golang ecosystem, and their combination can help you quickly build an efficient and reliable application.
+Like Nunu, This Project also stands on the shoulders of giants, and it is composed of various third-party libraries, including gin, gorm, wire, viper, zap, golang-jwt, go-redis, testify, sonyflake, go-survey, cobra, etc. These libraries are very popular in the Golang ecosystem, and their combination can help you quickly build an efficient and reliable application.

 ![Nunu](https://github.com/go-nunu/nunu/blob/main/.github/assets/banner.png)